Panas18/CNN-NumberPlateRecognization/README.md

 # NumberPlateCNN
 ## In this project a CNN is trained to recognize number plate from an image.
-At first a model is trained to recognize number plate digit and numbers.
-Then the charector segmentation is performed and the charectors are recognized.
+At first a model is trained to recognize number digits and numbers.
+Then the charector segmentation is performed those segmented charectors are recognized.

 ## Step performed:
 1) Trained a  CNN model in using Pytorch.
  </br>
  	90% training accuracy and 88% test accuracy was obtained after 8 epochs.
 <div align = 'center'>
 	<img src = './imgs/ConfusionMatrix.png' width = 50% height=50%>
-	<h5>Confusion Matrix after test.</h5>
+	<h5>Confusion Matrix for test dataset.</h5>
 </div>
 </br>
 2) Loaded the Image and performed charector segmentation.
 <div align = 'center'>
 	<img src = './imgs/gray.png' height=50% width= 50%>
-	<h5>Gray scaled image.</h5>
+	<h5>Original Gray scaled image.</h5>
 	</br>
 	<img src = './imgs/segment.png' height = 50% width = 50%>
-	<h5>After segmentation</h5>
+	<h5>Charectors After segmentation</h5>
 	</br>
 </div>
 3) Recognize the charectors after segmantation.